-- A. The Superintendent shall: - 1.
-Establish and implement a Domestic Security Plan consistent with the requirements of the National Incident Management System (NIMS); - 2.
-Develop and implement guidelines and procedures for reviewing each school's security provisions; - 3.
-Designate an administrator as the school safety specialist for the School District (e.g., Director of Safety, Security, and Emergency Management); - 4.
-Establish policies and procedures for the prevention of violence on school grounds, including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community; and - 5.
+- 3. Require that within the first ten (10) days of school, students must be notified of the safest areas to shelter in a classroom.
+The safety areas for students to shelter within the classrooms and/or instructional spaces must be clearly marked; - 4.
+Require that all classrooms and other instructional spaces must be locked or actively staffed when occupied by students except between class periods; - 5.
+Designate an administrator as the school safety specialist for the School District (e.g., Director of Safety, Security, and Emergency Management); - 6.
+Establish policies and procedures for the prevention of violence on school grounds, including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community; and - 7.
 Establish and adhere to background screening procedures for all staff, volunteers, and mentors. - B. The principal shall conduct an annual review of each school's security provisions and submit a written report to the Superintendent or designee for submission to the School Board for review. - C. Each school's emergency plan shall include security provisions including emergency lockdown procedures.